What To Expect From Your Mattress

 Give It Some Time

 Your new bed may feel a little more firm than the one you tried in the store.
-It takes up to 8 weeks for your body to adjust to a new bed and for the bed to conform to your body.
+It can take up to 8 weeks for our bodies to adjust to the improved support of a new mattress.
 Remember, you may have been sleeping on a mattress that was gradually breaking down for years, so be sure to snuggle in and take your time!

 New Mattress Scent